Pp3ng/Pp3ng/README.md

 - 📫 How to reach me:
   - You can connect with me via [GitHub](https://github.com/pp3ng) or follow my work on my [personal website](https://pp3ng.github.io/).

-- 😄 Pronouns: He/Him

-- ⚡ Fun fact: I enjoy exploring the powerful capabilities of Linux, from system configuration to shell scripting!
+ I enjoy exploring the powerful capabilities of Linux, from system configuration to shell scripting!

 Feel free to check out my repositories and follow my journey in Computer Science and Engineering!